stridecolossus/JOVE/docs/blog/part-4-models/texture-fonts.md

 }
 ```

-Where _tiles_ specifies the granularity of the texture font, i.e. the number of rows and columns in the grid.
+Where _tiles_ specifies the granularity of the texture font (replacing the equivalent property of the mesh builder).

 The _start_ property is the index of first character in the font, glyphs can then be retrieved relative to this offset: